-This model consists of a network of elastic-plastic network elastic-viscous. parallel to а of Plastic deformation and creep can be seen in structures such as cylinder heads of engines which are under assembly loads and temperature fluctuations.
+This model consists of a network of elastic-plastic parallel to a network of elastic-viscous.
+Plastic deformation and creep can be seen in structures such as cylinder heads of engines which are under assembly loads and temperature fluctuations.
 The two-layer viscoplasticity model is the best to examine the response of materials such as aluminum cylinder heads which have remarkable dependent behavior on temperature and plastic at high temperatures [5, 7, 9, 14, 32].
-This model is in good agreement with results of experimental and thermomechanical test of A356.0 alloy [14].
+This model is in good agreement with results of experimental and thermo-mechanical test of A356.0 alloy [14].
 The material behavior of different Aluminum-Silicon casting alloys was described by the nonlinear kinematic/isotropic hardening model of Abaqus software [22].